 MATERIALS AND METHODS

-A survey was conducted over a two month duration from June to July 2024, to gauge consumers’ perceptions, ethno-medicinal knowledge and utilization patterns of B. costula, (Fig. 1) which is a commonly consumed snail species in Manipur.
+A survey was conducted over a two month duration from June to July 2024, to get consumers’ perceptions, ethno-medicinal knowledge and utilization patterns of B. costula, (Fig. 1) which is a commonly consumed snail species in Manipur.
 The survey targeted 300 snail consumers from six districts of Manipur, 75 consumers each from Imphal-West and Imphal-East, 50 consumers each from Thoubal and Kakching, 35 consumers from Bishnupur and 15 consumers from Ukhrul (Table 1; Fig. 2), who were interviewed through a specifically randomized selection that was selected based on the ecological suitability and cultural prevalence of B. costula.
 Individuals were approached directly and prior verbal consent was obtained from each individual, those who declined to participate were not engaged further.

 To provide clarity and avoid species confusion, the participants were provided with the scientific name, high resolution images of the targeted species, B. costula (Fig. 1) and a structured questionnaire, and each individual was administered through verbal interviews in the local language to ensure accurate understanding and accessibility.
 The questionnaire was divided into multiple sections to capture a detailed understanding that encompasses several parameters, including traditional medicinal knowledge and value-added products of freshwater snails.
 Both qualitative and quantitative analysis was conducted.
 Descriptive statistics like response rates, binary (yes/no) outcomes, etc., were used to analyse the quantitative responses.
 Qualitative inputs like open-ended feedback, suggestions from participants, and cultural anecdotes were organised thematically.
 This mixed framework provides a better understanding of the role B. costula in heritage and health traditions in the targeted regions.